 Legal Aspects of Marketing

 Marketing your products using a website or email campaigns is a cost-effective method of promoting your business to a large audience without the substantial expense of more traditional forms of advertising.
-However, there are separate legal obligations you’ll need to be aware of when it comes to online marketing, such as the law on cookies and the importance of providing opt out functionality in your emails.
+However, you need to be aware of the relevant rules.
+See the page on legal aspects of online marketing below.

 When targeting individual customers - or potential customers - using direct sales techniques such as direct mail or cold calling, you must comply with the relevant rules about such marketing and about data protection.
 See the page about legal aspects of telesales and direct mail below.

 The law requires you to ensure that your regular and promotional pricing is clear and unambiguous.
 See the page about legal aspects of pricing, promotions and competititons below.